kopancek/devx-scratch/2022/support/log.snb.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-12-05

+@jhchabran, @burmudar _YAML is HELL_.

+This morning Filip reached out over [Slack](https://sourcegraph.slack.com/archives/CMBA8F926/p1670228604601039) about S2 and the research instance being unavailable.
+After digging around, it looked like the environmment was messed up.

+We first tried to rollback, which isn't directly possible on CD powered deployments, so I patched the GitHub action to include an additional input to force a tag: https://github.com/sourcegraph/deploy-sourcegraph-managed/pull/2423 and https://github.com/sourcegraph/deploy-sourcegraph-managed/pull/2421.
+Nevertheless, it didn't work, because the issue was coming from the golden files.
+A recent update to those files introduced a bug caused by the YAML obscure semantics: https://github.com/sourcegraph/deploy-sourcegraph-managed/commit/38c76c611f6033025e9dcbbc53eb67ffbb49ef7a#diff-4662fb8a50bdbb28d9025f6e723876b0706c0d0798ab76bfba873963f288674cR54

+YAML can't merge stuff within anchors.
+Final fix is here: https://github.com/sourcegraph/deploy-sourcegraph-managed/pull/2439

+Also, if you need to check what's the final output of some YAML, `cue eval docker-compose.cloud.yaml` is the answer.

+_Data, dreadfully complex_
+_YAML is a dreadful bane_
+_Formatting in pain_

+DURATION=3h

 ## 2022-12-01

 @jhchabran Felix Becker had some issues with `sg start`.
 He's running `pwsh` which was a fun things to toy with.
 It's now fixed.